 Midwives believe that low-income Oregonians who do not want to give birth in the hospital are actually being coerced by the state denial of insurance to have unattended home births, which puts them and their babies at risk.

 Oregon moms who have had previous cesarean births are now being told they may not birth at birth centers or at home, despite evidence that this is a safe and reasonable choice.
 We know that vaginal birth is safer and healthy than cesarean birth, for both the mother and the baby.
 At the same time, in smaller cities in Oregon, like Klamath Falls, doctors are refusing to allow women even a trial of labor for a vaginal birth, sometimes because of hospital policy, sometimes because of the doctor’s bias against VBAC.
 This means that the state is using a pre-existing condition–a previous surgical birth–to deny health insurance to women, which may also be a violation of the Affordable Care Act.
 It is clear that these low-risk women are being unfairly denied health insurance.

 There seems to be a systemic and unexplained bias at the Oregon Health Authority against women who want to have home births, even though these births are much less expensive for the state.

 This letter from a member of the Health Licensing Office’s board that regulates direct-entry midwifery was sent to the Governor, the members of the Board, and some state legislators at the beginning of March.
 It is a public document, as is all correspondence with our public servants.

 The letter has not yet received a response.

-In case you are skimming, I’ve highlighted the most relevant sections.
+In case you’re skimming, I’ve highlighted the most relevant sections in bold.